browniebroke/django-guestbook/README.rst

 django-guestbook
 =======================================

 *This is RedsolutionCMS fork.
-See original version at: asdf*
+See original version at: https://github.com/dokterbob/django-guestbook*

 A simple guestbook application for Django
 -----------------------------------------